Quantum Approximation Optimization Algorithm for the Trellis based Viterbi Decoding of Classical Error Correcting Codes: The Variational Principle and Quantum Approximate Optimization

-where $\ket{x}$ is eigenstate of $H_f$ with the eigenvalue $f(x)$.
+where $\ket{c}$ is eigenstate of $H_f$ with the eigenvalue $f(c)$.
 This $H_f$ is called the cost Hamiltonian.
-This suggests that the eigenvalues of the cost Hamiltonian is the real value of the cost function defined in Eq. \ref{eq:cost_fn}.

-The expectation value of this Hamiltonian refers to the cost that must be minimized.
-In PQC time evolution of the cost Hamiltonian is defined as
+Eigenvalue of the cost Hamiltonian is the real value of the cost function defined in Eq. \ref{eq:cost_fn}.
+The expectation value of this Hamiltonian $\braket{H_f}$ refers to the cost that must be minimized.
+In the PQC, time evolution of the cost Hamiltonian is defined as

-where we call it the cost unitary, with $\gamma$ as the evolution parameter of $H_f$.\\ A single layer of PQC contains another unitary along with the $U_f(\gamma)$.
+where we call it the cost unitary, with $\gamma$ as the evolution parameter of $H_f$.\\ A single layer of the PQC contains another unitary along with the $U_f(\gamma)$.
 It is called the mixer and is defined as

-where $H_m$ is the mixer Hamiltonian and $\beta$ is the the evolution parameter of $H_m$.
-The mixer Hamiltonian is used to ensure a non uniform evolution of the initial state over which $U_m(\beta)$ and $U_f(\gamma)$ is applied repeatedly.
+where, $H_m$ is the mixer Hamiltonian that does not commute with $H_f$ \cite{fuchs2022constraint}.
+The parameter $\beta$ is the the evolution parameter of $H_m$.
+The mixer Hamiltonian is used to ensure a non uniform evolution of the initial state over which $U_f(\gamma)$ and $U_m(\beta)$ is applied repeatedly.

-The initial state is an educated guess of the ground state of $H_f$.
-It is called the ansatz.
-The ansatz we generally use in QAOA is any valid eigenstate of $H_f$ or an equal superposition of all of them.
-For example if all the computational basis states of a $n$ qubit system are the eigenstates of the $H_f$, then the most useful ansatz will be the equal superposition of all the basis states.
-This can be achieved in unit depth operation of $\mathrm{Hadamard}$ gates on $n$ qubits and the ansatz is expressed as
+The initial state is the highest energy state of the mixer Hamiltonian $H_m$ \cite{blekos2023review}.
+For example, if all the computational basis states of a $n$ qubit system are the eigenstates of the $H_f$, then the most useful initial state will be the equal superposition of all the basis states.
+This can be achieved with unit depth operation of $\mathrm{Hadamard}$ gates on $n$ qubits, giving an initial state:

-On this ansatz, we operate parameterized unitaries $U_m$ and $U_f$ repeatedly to amplify the probability of the solution state.
-The solution state is the state corresponding to the decoded codeword, which gives the minimum value for the cost function.
-If the unitaries are being applied for $p$ times, the output state is defined as $\ket{\psi(\beta ,\gamma)}$, where $\beta, \gamma$ are the set of parameters used in the PQC.
-Expanding the parameter set the output state is given as,
+On this initialized state, we operate the parameterized unitaries $U_f$ and $U_m$ repeatedly to amplify the probability of the solution state.
+The solution state is the state corresponding to the decoded codeword, which gives the minimum value for the cost function $f(c)$.
+If the unitaries are being applied for $p$ times, the output state of the PQC is defined as the ansatz $\ket{\psi(\beta, \gamma)}$ and it is as follows,